[November 20 Webinar] Detecting & Correcting Infrastructure Drift

 kubectl get namespaces

-Here I have a namespace listed called ingress-nginx.
+Here we have a namespace listed called ingress-nginx.

 kubernetes namespaces ingress-nginx